-The procedures we follow have been laid down by the Local Safeguarding Children's Board, and the school has adopted a Child Protection Policy in line with this for the safety of all.
+The Safeguarding procedures we follow have been laid down by the Local Safeguarding Children's Board, and the St Thomas Catholic Academies Trust Safeguarding Children Policy and Child

+Protection Procedure for the safety of all.
 If you want to know more about our procedures, please speak to the Headteacher, Mrs Ann Taylor.

-The Policy can be found on the school website or through the school office.
+The Policy can be found on the Trust website via the 'Policies' tab on our school website or through the school office.